cce-bigdataintro-1160/CEBD-1160-fall-2019-site/2-git.md

 6. Use the GitHub UI to modify the file and commit it.
 6. Use the command `git pull` to fetch the latest changes to your local machine

-### Understand what licensing is
-* [Licensing a Repository](https://help.github.com/en/articles/licensing-a-repository): A GitHub guide on how to license a repository
-* [Choose a license](https://choosealicense.com/): A GitHub Page to help you decide which is the right license for your project

-* Do the following exercise in pairs:
-1. Create a LICENSE file in your previously created repository.
-Add the MIT license in it, commit and push.

 ### Final notes on Version Control with Git
 * Let's review what we've learned today
 * GitHub hosts a majority of the Big Data projects as we can see in [Awesome Big Data](https://github.com/onurakpolat/awesome-bigdata).
 On the long run you might need to use the documentation or issue trackers in these repositories, or even collaborate with one!